Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

 .. important::

-   If you choose the 2D wave propagation and a setup other than "dambreak2d," the program will automatically select "dambreak2d."
-   However, if you choose the 1D wave propagation and "dambreak2d," the program will exit automatically.
+   Any one-dimensional setup can be resolved using our two-dimensional wave propagation but make sure to set ny to 1 .
+However, if you opt for the combination of one-dimensional wave propagation and "dambreak2d," the program will exit automatically.

-   For shockshock and rarerare setups, relevant inputs include (hl, hu, location, nx, wavepropagation=1d, dimension, solver, endtime).
+   For shockshock and rarerare setups, relevant inputs include (hl, hu, location, nx, wavepropagation, dimension, solver, endtime).

-   For dambreak1d setups, relevant inputs include (hl, hr, location, nx, wavepropagation=1d, dimension, solver, endtime).
+   For dambreak1d setups, relevant inputs include (hl, hr, location, nx, wavepropagation, dimension, solver, endtime).

-   For supercritical and subcritical setups, relevant inputs include (nx, wavepropagation=1d, dimension, solver, endtime).
+   For supercritical and subcritical setups, relevant inputs include (nx, wavepropagation, dimension, solver, endtime).

-   For tsunamievent1d setups, relevant inputs include (dimension=440500.0, endtime, nx, wavepropagation=1d, solver).
+   For tsunamievent1d setups, relevant inputs include (dimension=440500.0, endtime, nx, wavepropagation=, solver).

    For dambreak2d setups, relevant inputs include (nx, ny, endtime, dimension, wavepropagation=2d, domain_start, solver).

    For each setup, choose the necessary inputs to modify, as other inputs will not affect the setup.

 **3. Navigate to the build directory:**

 .. code-block::